 There are a lot of natural and human-made wonders in the world.
 But everything has an end, and sooner or later, they’ll be gone.
 Unfortunately, some of them will be vanished sooner, even in a few decades.
 Here are eight famous places to see before they have vanished, just in case you may want to …

-Saffir-Simpson Hurricane Wind Scale Explained (Video)
+Saffir-Simpson Hurricane Wind Scale Explained [Wind Speed and Categories]

 The Saffir-Simpson hurricane wind scale (SSHWS) is a 1 to 5 rating based on a hurricane’s sustained wind speed.
 The Weather Channel meteorologist Mark Elliot prepared a video titled “Why Hurricane Categories Make a Difference” and explained what each category means.

-Top 10 Wettest Places on Earth
+10 Wettest Places on Earth

-Whiteface Mountain (New York) hits -114 °F (-81.11 °C) wind chill at its summit
+Whiteface Mountain [New York] hits -114 °F [-81.11 °C] wind chill at its summit

-What Earth would look like if all the ice melted
+Here’s what Earth would look like if all the ice melted

 Hottest and Coldest places on Earth